Apple008811/n8n-ai-agent-job-search/README.md

 - Copy code from `job_parser.js`
 - Includes deduplication and timezone support

+**Cursor Prompt**:
+> "Give me the job list with the information to Notion database - job title, company, link, and work type (remote/hybrid/onsite), now the database is ready, please sync the information in."

 #### 8. **Notion Node**
-**Purpose**: Store job data in Notion database **Cursor Prompt**:
+**Purpose**: Store job data in Notion database
-> "Configure Notion node to create database pages with job data, mapping jobTitle to Title field, jobLink to Link field, and workType to Onsite/Remote/Hybrid field"

 **Setup Steps**:
 - Add "Notion" node